A unique Wild Salmon Center-supported pilot program teaches fifth graders how salmon are key to healthy ecosystems, economics, and communities.

 Mountains are a great segue into this week’s lesson on watersheds.
 Morse tells each student to crumple a page of paper and outline the “ridgelines” in blue marker—ink that bleeds, when sprayed with water, downhill into rivulets and pools.
 Consider how water tumbles down the mountains surrounding Cordova, flowing into the Copper River and Prince William Sound just blocks away, and the relevance of this exercise becomes crystal clear to these 24 kids.

 It’s early September: week one of a unique year-long pilot science program co-developed by the Wild Salmon Center, Prince William Sound Science Center, and the Copper River Watershed Project.
-Over lessons spanning several months in fall and spring, these students will learn about food chains and river hydrology, trace the fish forward to the human families they support, and raise baby fish and release them into the wild.
+Over lessons spanning several months in fall and spring, these students will learn about food chains and river hydrology, and trace the fish forward to the human families they support.

 “Salmon is the red thread that holds the program together,” says Morse, who runs the pilot as CRWP’s program director.
 Morse has honed the lesson plan since it launched here in 2016; sometimes she tests out new activities herself, like today.
 All the tweaking and honing, she says, is in hopes of eventually rolling out this curriculum to other schools—in Alaska, and perhaps beyond.